skarpushin/summerb/summerb-easycrud/README.md

 ```

 NOTES:
-1. Notice constant `TERM` -- it will be used as a message code in errors and exceptions.
-Your FE (or facade layer) are
+1. Notice constant `TERM` — it will be used as a message code in errors and exceptions.
+Your FE (or facade layer) is
-   responsible then for translating it to user language
+   responsible then for translating it to the user language

 ### 4. Define Service bean
 ```java